abdulrahmanAlotaibi/devkamet/README.md

 ## 🎈 *Open source* Fullstack project to learn software engineering from front to back with large codebase!

 ## Motivations 🔭
-- There is no a lot of codebases to learn fullstack engineering
+- The lack of medium to large codebases to learn fullstack engineering
-- This is a product iteration that is not completed yet
+- This is a product iteration that is **not completed yet**
 - Open source code for possible contributions

 | Tech        | Alternative